Training Sources

 Chat

 The Chat source lets you teach ConCRG directly through conversation.
-This is ideal for domain knowledge that isn't visible in the UI or documented anywhere — business rules, edge cases, terminology, "why does this work this way?" context.
+Ideal for domain knowledge that isn't visible in the UI or documented anywhere — business rules, edge cases, terminology, and the "why" behind product decisions.

 You: In our system, a "settlement" only applies to bond trades,